Parenting Bible Study Guides Focused On Jesus

 I’ll Let You In On A Little Secret

-These studies weren’t written thinking exclusively about the parent child relationship.
+These studies weren’t written thinking exclusively about the parent-child relationship.
 They were written thinking about discipleship, close relationships, and the many roles we find ourselves in.

-The parent child relationship is complex.
+The parent-child relationship is complex.
 You are a teacher, leader, example, a loved one, mentor, and so much more.
 Many of your words will become their inner voice.
 Your attitudes, actions, and character will leave an indelible imprint for the rest of your child’s life.

 I know how busy mom life is, so each guide is divided into 10 short lessons to fit your busy schedule.
-They work well for group discussions or as a devotional.

-What the Bible Really Says About Parenting
+What the Bible Says About Parenting

 To be honest, my personal favorite is the last one, Parenting in Christ: Training in the Disciplines of Jesus.
 It’s a very practical book that is intended for a little bit more seasoned Christian.
 It focuses on developing practices that encourage spiritual growth.

-The Best Parenting Book
+The Best Parenting Book For You

 Which one is right for you?
 Depends on where you are and what you are looking for.
-Any of the above books might be better for you in this moment.
+Any of the above books might be better for you at this moment.
 Or maybe you’d like one of those parenting books that tells you exactly what to do.
 Sometimes those are very handy.
 These books aren’t that.

 I love how the material here really reminds us as parents how we ought to present this world to our children; it gives us freedom rather than making us feel anxious that we’re doing a bad job.
-This study is full of scripture and is intended to point us all (parents and our children) to the heart of Jesus.Carol Lee Shin, Mother of 2
+This study is full of scripture and is intended to point us all (parents and our children) to the heart of Jesus.” – Carol Lee Shin, Mother of 2

-Some Final Words About These Parenting Bible Study Guides
+Parenting Bible Study Guides Are Not Formulas

-These studies were put together with a great deal of prayer, time in the Bible, and lessons from sermons.
-Small groups of Bible studies and church leaders reshaped these lessons for more clarity and accuracy.
+These studies were put together with a great deal of prayer, time in the bible, and lessons from sermons.
+Small groups of bible studies and church leaders reshaped these lessons for more clarity and accuracy.